jmcmorris/CreaDocs/src/api/siege.world.rst

       :rtype: :class:`World`

-   .. staticmethod:: join( game, uid, name, realmInfos)
+   .. staticmethod:: join( game, uid, name, realmInfos[, hasServerSideCharacters=False])

       Add all realms from realmInfos to this world